 The terminology used by Wikipedia makes sense to a certain extent if one considers that scientists define space as points of the existence of light and mass.
 Which is to say, the reticules of unbreakable filaments of the global, gravitational or kinetic aether that supports gravity, kinetic energy and strong forces in Global Mechanics.

 Before presenting the proposals of Global Physics, let us discuss the approximation of Modern Physics to dark energy topic.

 1.c.2.a) Acceleration or deceleration of expansion of the Universe in Modern Physics

-This figure shows possible evolution of the Universe as a function of the relationship between dark energy and gravitational forces.
+This figure shows the possible evolution of the Universe as a function of the relationship between dark energy and gravitational forces.

-In theory, the cause of expansion of the Universe is the Big Bang, a great initial explosion that generated all the matter in the Universe.
-However, in the last decade of last century, it clearly appeared expansion of the Universe is accelerating.
+In theory, the cause of the expansion of the Universe is the Big Bang, a great initial explosion that generated all the matter in the Universe.
+However, in the last decade of last century, it appeared expansion of the Universe is accelerating.
 In other words, the separation velocity of stars is ever increasing.
-This phenomenon requires some sort of force or energy to justify it, and because there is no satisfactory theory to explain this energy in outer space, its name is dark energy.
+This phenomenon requires some force or energy to justify it, and because there is no satisfactory theory to explain this energy in outer space, its name is dark energy.

 1.c.2.b) Dark energy in the Global Physics

 Going back to Global Astrophysics, let us present main developments and precisions regarding astronomical objects in outer space, expansion of the Universe and dark energy.